South Korea Bucket List – the complete list of things worth doing

 As the capital of the Kingdom of Silla, Gyeongju became the center of Korean political and cultural life by 668 A.D.

 The old town’s traditional buildings host several restaurants.
-We had the chance to enjoy delicious cuisine worldwide over the years, but one of the best meals was in Gyeongju.
+Over the years, we have had the chance to enjoy delicious cuisine worldwide, but one of the best meals was in Gyeongju.

-There are many beautiful places to visit in the old town, and it is the perfect destination for a day trip from Busan or even Seoul by KTX.
+The old town has many beautiful places to visit, and it is the perfect destination for a day trip from Busan or even Seoul by KTX.

 Go hiking during fall foliage